jtrussell/bedecked/README.md

 as standalone HTML.
 Pop those guys in your public dropbox folder (or S3, or whatever) and share.

+Check out our [gh-pages](http://jtrussell.github.io/bedecked) for a basic example.
+The corresponding markdown can be found [there too](https://github.com/jtrussell/bedecked/tree/gh-pages).

 ## Installation

 Install bedecked globally to get access to the cli with: